-McDonald’s ingredients are unhealthy.
+McDonald’s ingredients are bad for you.
 Everyone knows that.
 My work is done here…

 Or do they?

-In the couple years McDonald’s has made a major push to make themselves a more healthy option.
-This has created a major turnaround for a brand that was on the ropes.
+In the last couple of years, McDonald’s has made a major push to make itself a more healthy option.
+This has created a huge turnaround for a brand that was on the ropes.

 So are these changes legit?
-Is McDonald’s a true healthy alternative?
+Is McDonald’s a truly healthy alternative?
 Or is it just more of the same, with a better marketing campaign?

 McDonald’s Food as a Healthy Choice